-You may find links to third party websites on our website.
-These websites should have their own privacy policies which you should check.
-We do not accept any responsibility or liability for their policies whatsoever as we have no control over them.
+Please note, you may find links to third party websites on our website.
+We do not accept any responsibility or liability for their handling of your personal information.

 - Writing to Louise Parkin, DPO, GIA Surveyors, The Whitehouse, 9a Belvedere Road, London SE1 8GA;

-- e-mailing us at firstname.lastname@example.org inserting the words ‘Data Request’ in the heading or;
+- E-mailing Louise Parkin at email@example.com inserting the words ‘Data Request’ in the heading; or

-Even if you don’t want a copy of your personal information, you can still contact us to check that the personal information that we hold is accurate or to let us know of any changes to your personal information.
-We always try to ensure that the information we hold is accurate, up to date and relevant and we’ll be more than happy to make changes or to correct any inaccuracies.
+Even if you don’t want a copy of your personal information, you can still contact us to check that the information that we hold is accurate or to let us know of any changes.
+We will be more than happy to make changes or to correct any inaccuracies.